Europe thinks the unthinkable on Greece

-BRUSSELS/LONDON European officials are working on contingency plans in case Greece bombs out of the euro zone, the EU's trade commissioner said on Friday, as European share prices tumbled and Germany warned of continuing financial turmoil.
+BRUSSELS/LONDON European officials are working on contingency plans in case Greece bombs out of the euro zone, the EU's trade commissioner said on Friday, while Berlin said it was prepared for all eventualities.

-German Finance Minister Wolfgang Schaeuble, one of Greece's harsher critics, said market unrest fuelled by the euro zone debt crisis could last another year or two.
-"Regarding the crisis of confidence in the euro ... in 12 to 24 months we will see a calming of the financial markets," he said.

-Germany seemed to be increasing pressure on Athens when Greece's government spokesman said that Chancellor Angela Merkel raised the idea of Greece holding a referendum on its eurozone membership -- something Berlin promptly denied.

-European shares hit their lowest level since December, depressed by the prospect of a Greek euro exit spreading a wave of contagion in the currency bloc which could engulf much larger economies such as Spain's.
+European shares were on course for their steepest weekly decline since November and are now in the red for the year, spooked by the prospect of a Greek euro exit sparking a wave of contagion in the currency bloc which could engulf much larger economies such as Spain's.

 Policymakers insist they want Greece to remain in the euro zone but European Union trade commissioner Karel De Gucht said the European Commission and the European Central Bank were working on scenarios in case it has to leave.

-"A year and a half ago there maybe was a risk of a domino effect," De Gucht told Belgium's Dutch-language newspaper De Standaard.
+"A year and a half ago there maybe was a risk of a domino effect," De Gucht told Belgium's Dutch-language newspaper De Standaard, in comments confirmed by a person close to him.

 "But today there are in the European Central Bank, as well as in the Commission, services working on emergency scenarios if Greece shouldn't make it.
 A Greek exit does not mean the end of the euro, as some claim."

-Speculation about such planning has been rife, but de Gucht's comments, which were confirmed by a person close to him, appeared to be the first time an EU official has acknowledged the existence of contingencies being drawn up .
+Speculation about such planning has been rife, but de Gucht's comments appeared to be the first time an EU official has acknowledged the existence of contingencies being drawn up.

-But the European Commission's top economics official, Olli Rehn, later dismissed De Gucht's comments.

-"Karl De Gucht is responsible for trade.
-I am responsible for financial and economic affairs and relations with the European Central Bank."
-Rehn said.
-"We are not working on the scenario of a Greek exit.
-We are working on the basis of a scenario of Greece staying in."

-A spokesman for the Commission, the EU's executive, also wrote on Twitter there was no active planning.
+But a spokesman for the European Commission, the EU's executive, said there was no active planning.

-"(The) European Commission denies firmly (that it) is working on an exit scenario for Greece," Oliver Bailly wrote. "(The) Commission wants Greece to remain in the euro area."
+"(The) European Commission denies firmly (that it) is working on an exit scenario for Greece," Oliver Bailly said. "(The) Commission wants Greece to remain in the euro area."

-Confusion increased when Greek government spokesman Dimitris Tsiodras said that Merkel raised with the Greek president the idea of Greece holding a referendum on its euro zone membership next month, together with national elections.

-Tsiodras's statements evoked memories of a bitter row between Athens and the EU last year, when Greece's then Prime Minister George Papandreou proposed a referendum on the country's bailout deal -- an idea the EU vehemently rejected, helping accelerate the downfall of Papandreou's government.

 World shares slid and German borrowing costs hit record lows as uncertainty about Greece's future in the euro zone and a deepening Spanish banking crisis bolstered safe-haven assets. <MKTS/GLOB>